 You will notice that the calculation proceeds much more quickly and even produces a smoother-looking result.
 However, aside from waiting for mkillum to finish, there is an additional price for this speed advantage.
 The contribution from the sun patch on the floor is no longer being considered, since we are not performing an interreflection calculation inside our space.
 The light from the window is being taken care of by the mkillum output, but the solar patch is not.
-In most cases, we endeavor to prevent direct sun from entering the space, and in the morning hours this is true for our model, but otherwise it is necessary to use the diffuse interreflection calculation to correctly account for all contributions.
-Note that the interreflection calculation is turned on automatically when the QUALITY variable in the control file is changed to High.
+In most cases, we endeavor to prevent direct sun from entering the space, and in the morning hours this is true for our model, but otherwise it is necessary to use the diffuse interreflection calculation is turned on automatically when the QUALITY variable in the control file is changed to High.